joel-cheung/GA-projects/Capstone/README.md

 # Modelling

+##### Note that the pickled models for random forest, BERT 2 Epochs, and BERT 10 Epochs are not found on the GitHub due to their file sizes.
+But they can be found [here](https://drive.google.com/file/d/1mebA1ejNdTaHzi0b7yG0VpPsQwBZpo_V/view?usp=sharing)

 The first model is Multinomial Naive Bayes.
 This is done to select which text configuration (which word or character n-gram to select) to use for the other models.
 The results of the Multinomial Naive Bayes models are as follows:

 |Configuration| F1-score|